 ICCPL, India's leading Public Relations agency wins the coveted WASME Excellency Award 2019

-New Delhi [India] Dec 18 (ANI/NewsVoir): World Association For Small And Medium Enterprises (WASME) recently organised its 23rd International Conference on SMES (ICSME) where the association awarded SMES who have achieved great feats in their respective sectors.
-Integrated Centre for Consultancy Pvt.
-Ltd. (ICCPL), which is amongst the top 50 public relations (PR) agencies in the country won the coveted WASME excellency award 2019 for being the Best MSME in Public Relations & Media Strategies.
-The award was received by ICCPL's founder, I and was felicitated by Ashwini Kumar Choubey, Minister of State for Health & Family Welfare and a member of Lok Sabha from BJP.
+New Delhi [India] Dec 19 (ANI/NewsVoir): World Association For Small And Medium Enterprises (WASME) recently organised its 23rd International Conference on SMEs (ICSME) where the association awarded SMEs who have achieved great feats in their respective sectors.
+Integrated Centre for Consultancy Pvt Ltd (ICCPL), which is amongst the top 50 public relations (PR) agencies in the country won the coveted WASME excellency award 2019 for being the Best MSME in Public Relations & Media Strategies.
+The award was received by ICCPL's founder, Dushyant Sinha and was felicitated by Ashwini Kumar Choubey, Minister of State for Health & Family Welfare and a member of Lok Sabha from BJP.

-Dushyant Sinha, on winning the coveted award said, "We are thankful to WASME for recognising the efforts of MSMES in all the sectors.
-Today under MSMES we employ over 11 crore people and in the last 4 years, we have generated over 1.5 crore jobs per annum making MSMES a very strong sector.
-We at ICCPL, are elated to receive the coveted recognition & we believe that such recognitions motivate us to work harder."
-ICCPL was recently adjudged as the Best PR Agency for 2019-20 by Bangalore based marketing research firm IBEF.
-The leading PR Firm has won multiple awards in the past and has been appreciated for its unique media strategies and out of the box PR activities.
+"We are thankful to WASME for recognising the efforts of MSMEs in all the sectors.
+Today under MSMES we employ over 11 crore people and in the last 4 years, we have generated over 1.5 crore jobs per annum making MSMEs a very strong sector.
+We at ICCPL, are elated to receive the coveted recognition & we believe that such recognitions motivate us to work harder," said Dushyant Sinha, on winning the coveted award.
+ICCPL, was recently adjudged as the Best PR Agency for 2019-20 by Bangalore based marketing research firm IBEF.
+The leading PR Firm has won multiple awards in past and has been appreciated for its unique media strategies and out of the box PR activities.
 The agency which started its operations in 2011 has been servicing all the big names from real estate, education & automobile sectors and has also been servicing big startups like OYO and Housing.com.

 This story is provided by NewsVoir.
 ANI will not be responsible in any way for the content of this article.
 (ANI/NewsVoir)